Build-Better-Music/Build-Better-Music.github.io/_posts/2018-06-18-BuildingBlocksOfMelody.md

 author: Nick Mazuk
 ---

-Writing melodies may seem like an ambigious and abstract skill to learn, but writing effective melodies are quite simple.
+Writing melodies may seem like an ambiguous and abstract skill to learn, but the techniques for  writing effective melodies are quite simple.

 Like many things, melodies are made up of a bunch of smaller building blocks.
 And when you learn how to write these small building blocks, you can simply start to piece the entire melody together.